refinedev/refine/documentation/tutorial/ui-libraries/authentication/ant-design/react-router/index.md

 Now let's update our `<Login />` component to use the `<AuthPage />` from `@refinedev/antd` package.
 This component will provide a consistent look and feel with the rest of the application.

-Try to update the `src/pages/login.tsx` file with the following lines:
+Update your `src/pages/login.tsx` file by adding the following lines:

 ```tsx title="src/pages/login.tsx"
 import React from "react";